FarmBuild/farmbuild/README.md

-# FarmBuild
+# FarmBuild Developer Guide
-The FarmBuild services are composed of an initial series of web service and open source code API’s developed by DEDJTR for consumption in third party systems.<br/>
+The FarmBuild services are composed of a set of web service and open source code APIs developed by DEDJTR for use in third party agricultural software systems.<br/>

 ##### Table of Contents
   - [Registration](#registration)<br/>